MARRIAGE VISA LAWYER IN PHOENIX

-What is a Marriage Visa?
+What Is a Marriage Visa?

 A Marriage Visa is a visa that grants the spouse of an American citizen the right to come to the United States and obtain a Green Card.
 It may also be referred to as a CR1 or IR1 visa.
 Both the citizen and his or her spouse wishing to enter the country must meet the minimum requirements for this immigration benefit.
 If both parties are eligible, a marriage immigration lawyer like Abogado Ray can help you to obtain a Marriage Visa.

-If your fiancé or spouse is already legally living in the United States, you would take other measures to keep them in the country permanently.
+If your fiancé or spouse is already legally living in the United States, you will take other measures to keep them in the country permanently.
 This may be done through an adjustment of status.

 It is important to understand that due to the current COVID-19 pandemic, any process for immigration services has been delayed.
-Expect for longer delays as well as the possibility of changed procedures once the virus has been stabilized.
+Expect longer delays as well as the possibility of changed procedures once the virus has been stabilized.

-What are the Requirements for Marriage Visa?
+What Are the Legal Requirements for a Marriage Visa?

 There are a few requirements that must be met in order to successfully obtain a Marriage Visa.
 For one, you or your spouse must be a U.S. citizen.
 The CR1 visa is only available to citizens as of right now.
 If you or your spouse is a permanent resident, you may file for a Marriage Visa through the F2A spousal visa.
-The process is similar to the CR1 process, but may take a bit longer.
+The process is similar to the CR1 process but may take a bit longer.

 You cannot file for a Marriage Visa unless you are currently legally married.
 If you are not yet married but would like to marry in the U.S. at a later date, you should obtain the Fiancé Visa instead.
 You must also be able to support your spouse financially.
 There are federal poverty guidelines that must be met to prove that you are able to support yourself and your spouse.
 If you do not meet these criteria, you may also use a cosponsor or other assets in order to meet the necessary requirements.